 What are the Consequences of Slip and Fall Injuries?

 Slips and falls are expensive.
 The CDC indicates that the direct medical cost was $30 billion in 2010 to treat all types of falls.
-This doesn’t take into account additional costs, such as lost productivity, or non-economic losses, such as the pain and suffering endured.
+Slip and Trip and Fall claims carry hidden costs, such as lost time from work and non-economic losses, including painful disability, from either temporary or permanent injury.